sang-w0o/Study/AWS/SAA/Cheat sheet.md

 - Direct Connect: Charged for connection to your Amazon VPC.
 No additional cost for on-premises to access your
   Amazon EFS.

+## AWS RAM

+- AWS RAM(Resource Access Manager) enables you to securely share your AWS resources in one account with other
+  accounts or specific IAM roles or users.

 ## S3 Multipart upload & Pre-signed URLs

 - Ways to minimize costs of incomplete multipart uploads: